nelscity/NowCity/A world to design for.md

 ---
+nav_order: 1
 layout: page
-title: Now City - A world to design for
+title: A world to design for
 ---

 # A world to design for